 1. It is definitely more expensive than the Philippines

 Long before, someone mentioned to me how Taiwan is one of the cheaper countries in Asia for travellers.
 It’s true if you compare with the US or Europe, of course, but with the Philippines?
 Definitely not, especially for solo travellers.
 Obviously, different people have different views about what’s cheap or not based on their background, and I was foolish enough to believe it the first time.
 Food and transportation cost me double the amounts I would’ve paid in Manila.
-Since I stayed for two weeks, I thought of bringing no more than seven set of clothes and just reuse them for the second week, but after finding out it would cost me about ₱200 for just 1kg, I reconsidered.
+Since I stayed for two weeks, I thought of bringing no more than seven sets of clothes and just reuse them for the second week.
+But after finding out it would cost me about ₱200 for just 1kg, I reconsidered.

 2. Pocket WiFi is the smartest way to connect

 While I do find the free public WiFi networks in the city enticing, it failed me several times, and usually when I needed them the most.
 I work online so I was still able to bring my work with me but that required stable connection.
-It may have been due to some configurations in my phone and laptop or something else from my end, but I learned that I shouldn’t have decided to rely completely on them.
-It hit me later on, when I’d already left the airport, that the best ways to connect for me would be buying a local sim card or renting a pocket WiFi upon arrival.
+It may have been due to some configurations on my phone and laptop or something else from my end, but I learned that I shouldn’t have decided to rely completely on them.
+It hit me later on, when I’d already left the airport, that the best ways to connect would be buying a local sim card or renting a pocket WiFi upon arrival.
 It was a good thing my hostel is just a few train stations away from the domestic airport and that’s where I ended up renting a pocket WiFi good for my second week in Taipei.
 The signal was superb and it had a long battery life which really worked for me.